Author: Kyle McCarthy

 +31 (0) 20 6747 000

-Though famous for its Dutch Renaissance masters, this museum with its varied collections is much more successful with kids.
+Though famous for its Dutch Renaissance masters, this museum with its varied collections is also successful with kids.
 Be sure to admire the intricate miniatures and the awesome 17th-century "Doll's House of Petronella Oortman," all fascinating for anyone over age 5.
 The Asiatic Art collection features some X-men style Japanese Edo armor worn by samurai; there's fashion, contemporary European art, and a large Dutch History collection with arms and armor, and models of VOC trading ships, and the model double-decker William Rex man-of-war ship with its 74 guns.
 Plan ahead and book any of their family tours or multimedia adventures, given daily, and see the place with a guide.
 The gardens and fountains can be enjoyed afterwards.

 The Eye Film Museum